PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 ## Working With an Existing Organization

-If you or a team member has already created an Organization, you can add Epic Game Store accounts to that organization.
+If you or a team member has already created an Organization, you can add Epic Game Store accounts to that Organization.
 While signed in to the `Epic Games Developer Portal`, navigate to `Organization`.
 Under the `Members` tab, you can use the `Invite New` button to send an invitation email to the target user.
 That email will contain a link that will help the user sign up for an Epic Account if necessary, and then subsequently they will be added to your Organization.

-Everyone who will be testing your game should be a part of your organization, or part of a Player Group.
+Everyone who will be testing your game should be a part of your Organization, or part of a Player Group.
 If they aren't, then whenever the EOS SDK requires the user to login, that user will be forbidden from accessing your application.

 For more information on Player Groups, see [Epic's documentation on Player Groups](https://dev.epicgames.com/docs/dev-portal/product-management#player-groups).